 Protests are not permitted during the course of a game.
 In order to file a protest, the procedure, as set forth in the NBA constitution, is as follows: "In order to protest against or appeal from the result of a game, notice thereof must be given to the Commissioner within forty-eight (48) hours after the conclusion of said game, by E-mail or fax, stating therein the grounds for such protest.
 No protest may be filed in connection with any game played during the regular season after midnight of the day of the last game of the regular schedule.
 A protest in connection with a playoff game must be filed not later than midnight of the day of the game protested.
 A game may be protested only by a Governor, Alternate Governor or Head Coach.
-The right of protest shall inure not only to the immediately allegedly aggrieved contestants, but to any other member who can show an interest in the grounds of protest shall be immediately confirmed by letter and no protest shall be valid unless the letter of confirmation is accompanied by a check in the sum of \$10,000 payable to the Association.
+The right of protest shall inure not only to the immediately allegedly aggrieved contestants, but to any other member who can show an interest in the grounds of protest and the results that might be attained if the protest were allowed.
+Each E-mail or fax of protest shall be immediately confirmed by letter and no protest shall be valid unless the letter of confirmation is accompanied by a check in the sum of \$10,000 payable to the Association.
 If the member filing the protest prevails, the \$10,000 is to be refunded.
 If the member does not prevail, the \$10,000 is to be forfeited and retained in the Association treasury.